 Fortunately, you don’t have to deal with this by yourself.
 Treatment for opioid addiction is available, and people who receive comprehensive care that includes medication as well as counseling are more likely to recover from their addiction.

-It’s important to visit an opioid detox center in Florida to recover.
-Need more information about a drug and alcohol detox program?
+It’s important to consider what detox center services in Florida have to offer.
+Need more information?
 Call us today at 866.723.3127.

 In general, however, whether you check into an opioid or heroin detox center the early symptoms of withdrawal include anxiety, muscle aches, sweating, and agitation.
 Insomnia, excessive eye-watering, and runny nose are other side effects.
 These symptoms can worsen during the first few days.
 Others can manifest, too, including stomach cramps, nausea, and vomiting.

-Like the severity of withdrawal, how long the process lasts at an opioid detox center in Florida depends on many factors.
+Like the severity of withdrawal, how long the process lasts at a safe opioid detox center in Florida depends on many factors.
 Most people get through it in a week or two.
 However, some symptoms, such as fatigue and insomnia, can linger for a month or longer.

 Medications and Therapy